 State laws vary across the country, but 16 states in particular are no-fault states.
 This means that when it comes to medical bills, injured motorists file claims with their own auto insurance company, no matter who is at fault in the accident.

 Making sure you get the coverage you need at a price that fits your budget doesn’t have to be challenging.
-No matter where you live in the U.S., you can compare quotes of car insurance policies that meet state requirements using Insurify.
+No matter where you live in the U.S., you can auto insurance quote comparison sites to compare car insurance policies that meet state requirements using Insurify.

 What is no-fault insurance?